UniversalDependencies/docs/_sga/feat/PronClass.md

 udver: '2'
 ---

 Three different classes of infixed pronoun are used in Old Irish; A, B, and C, as well as one pseudo-class used only after certain negative particles.
-These classes of pronoun are only occur infixed within the verbal complex.
+These classes of pronoun only occur infixed within the verbal complex.
 All three classes of infixed pronoun, and the fourth pseudo-class, are therefore distinct from independent pronouns.
 Accordingly, this feature is not utilised with independent pronouns, only those which are infixed.

 ### <a name="A">`A`</a>: Class A